The best London exhibitions to visit in 2025

 Edvard Munch Portraits at the National Portrait Gallery

-Renowned as one of the greatest artists of the 19th and 20th centuries, Edvard Munch consistently produced intimate paintings of family, friends, and lovers, as well as a unique array of self-portraits in his 50-year career.
-The Norwegian artist is best known for his 1893 work Scream, which has become one of the most widely-recognised images in Western culture.
-With vivid brushstrokes and bold colour, Edvard Munch Portraits will be the first exhibition in the UK to focus on how he redefined the portrait genre.
+Renowned as one of the greatest artists of the 19th and 20th centuries, Edvard Munch consistently produced intimate paintings of family, friends, and lovers, as well as a unique array of self-portraits across his 50-year career.
+The Norwegian artist may be best known for his 1893 work The Scream, which has become one of the most widely-recognised images in Western culture but with vivid brushstrokes and bold colour, Edvard Munch Portraits will be the first exhibition in the UK to focus on how he redefined the portrait genre.

 When: 13 March – 15 June 2025